 Muscle tissue and fat tissue are made up entirely differently.
-The two have completely different purposes and are made completely individually.
+The two have entirely different purposes and are made entirely individually.
 They have very few parallels.
-You need to know that before you start anything.
-It's good to start with the basics:
+So you need to know that before you start anything.

 Fat is excess energy stored in your body by consuming more calories than you need.
 Muscle mass is built through your body using calories to build tissue.
-That’s the very barebones explanation, and why turning fat into muscle is just bizarre.
+That’s the very barebones explanation and why turning fat into muscle is just bizarre.

-Muscle needs Calorie Surplus
+Muscle Needs A Calorie Surplus

 The next thing to look at with the myth of turning fat into muscle is how you actually build muscle.
-Building muscle works on a completely different mechanic to fat cutting.
+Building muscle works on a completely different mechanic from fat cutting.
 You need to be consuming more calories than your daily needs so that your body has the material to build.

 To do that, you need to be consuming a lot of good foods like healthy fats, carbs and protein.
 The issue is that a lot of these things make burning fat harder.
 That’s where this myth comes unstuck.

 When you have this increased muscle mass, you’re raising your resting energy expenditure.
 That means you’re going to burn more calories in your everyday life, and it will make burning fat a lot easier in the long run.
 On top of that still, you have the afterburn effect.
-When you finish working out, your body continues to burn calories to get you back to your resting heart rate and burns more calories as you build up muscle.
-Talk about efficient right?
+When you finish working out, your body continues to burn calories to get you back to your resting heart rate and burns more calories as you build muscle.
+Talk about efficiency, right?